dariomorellidesign/Cinelab_video_player/README.md

 ## Neural Rendering gallery

-The animation below alternates every two seconds between NR Off and NR On.
-The left side of every full-resolution comparison is NR Off; the right side is NR On.
+The animation below alternates every two seconds between NR Off and NR On (they are not labeled on purpose):
+This was made using the "default" or "A" type of NR; the "default" algorithm tends to shade objects (especially faces/people) that are too flat by applying an approximation of the scene lights, and if a light source is visible in the frame, that will become the primary source for the shading.

 <p align="center">
   <a href="docs/images/nr-gallery/nr-scene-12-animated.gif">